11 things to know about Lunar New Year

 Red packets of money will change hands and dragon dances will roar through the streets as people around the world, predominately of Chinese descent, usher in the Year of the Pig.

-Beyond the usual Lunar New Year traditions, however, is a holiday full of interesting quirks and customs.
+Beyond the usual Lunar New Year traditions, however, is a holiday full of interesting quirks and customs in several destinations around the world.
+Here are 11 things to know:

 1. Locals don't call it Chinese New Year